The ADA and Title II at UF

 Learn more about Recite Me

-Both self-paced and facilitated trainings are available to help the UF community build knowledge about digital accessibility best practices for content creation and websites.
+Both self-paced and facilitated training courses are available to help the UF community build knowledge about digital accessibility best practices for content creation and websites.

 Explore resources that instructors can use to ensure the accessibility of digital course material including course sites, videos, documents, and teaching and learning tools. ·

-Any staff member who creates digitally distributed content will benefit from general accessibility tips, and employees who design, manage, or edit websites should be familiar with web accessibility guidelines.
+Any staff or faculty member who creates digitally distributed content will benefit from general accessibility tips.
+Employees who design, manage or edit websites should be familiar with web accessibility guidelines.

 Resources for Students